-In order for the Seam Servlet event bridge to properly fire the ServletContext initialized event, the CDI runtime must be started at the time the Seam Servlet listener is invoked.
+In order for the Servlet event bridge to properly fire the ServletContext initialized event, the CDI runtime must be started at the time the Servlet listener is invoked.
 This ordering is guaranteed in a compliant Java EE 6 environment.
-If you are using a CDI implementation in a Servlet environment (e.g., Weld Servlet), and it relies on a Servlet listener to bootstrap, that listener must be registered before any Seam Servlet listener in web.xml.
+If you are using a CDI implementation in a Servlet environment (e.g., Weld Servlet), and it relies on a Servlet listener to bootstrap, that listener must be registered before any Servlet listener in web.xml.

-You're now ready to dive into the Servlet enhancements provided for you by the Seam Servlet module!
+You're now ready to dive into the Servlet enhancements provided for you by Solder!